liujiale-study/Kaggle_HousePrices/README.md

     - Script for finding best hyperparameters for XGBoost
 1. ```4_tune_weight_btwn_model.py```
     - <b>Before running this script, remember to fill in the best hyperparameters for each model</b>
-    - Final predictions is created by a weighted sum of XGBoost predictions and ElasticNet predictions
+    - Final predictions are created through a weighted sum of XGBoost predictions and ElasticNet predictions
-    - The weight used for creating this weighted sum is tuned in this script
+    - The weight used in creating this weighted sum is tuned in this script
 1. ```5_model_main.py```:
     - <b>Before running this script, remember to fill in the best model hyperparameters and the weight used for creating weighted results</b>
     - Trains ElasticNet and XGBoost on the training data and obtain predictions from each model on the test data
-    - Final predictions is created by a weighted sum of XGBoost predictions and ElasticNet predictions
+    - Final predictions are created through a weighted sum of XGBoost predictions and ElasticNet predictions
-    - Outputs final predictions to ```Solution\solution.csv``` that can be submitted to Kaggle.
+    - This script outputs final predictions to ```Solution\solution.csv``` which can be submitted to Kaggle.

 #### Utility Script
 The following script(s) can be imported into other scripts in this project to utilize the functions within them.